Catalino Macaraig Jr.: Early life and education

 Macaraig was born in Santa Cruz, Manila, Philippines on November 5, 1927, to Catalino Macaraig and Ignacia Tiacho Macaraig.
 His only sibling was a younger sister, Gloria, born in 1932.

 Macaraig was a product of the Philippine public school system from his elementary to his university years: Santa Ana Elementary School, Araullo High School, Arellano High School (where he graduated in 1946), and the University of the Philippines Diliman (UP), where he graduated in 1952 with a Bachelor of Arts (AB) and a Bachelor of Laws (LLB).

 While at UP, Macaraig was a member of Upsilon Sigma Phi, the oldest Greek-letter fraternity in Asia.
 He was also a member of the U.P.
-Vanguards, the university's Reserve Officer Training Corps Unit and the pioneer of the ROTC in the Philippines.
-He was into athletics as a member of the UP varsity weight-lifting team and the UP Law swimming team.
+Vanguards, the university's Reserve Officer Training Corps unit and the pioneer of ROTC in the Philippines.
+He was involved in athletics as a member of the UP varsity weightlifting team and the UP Law swimming team.

-After he obtained his law degree and passed the Philippine bar exams in 1952, Macaraig left for the United States and earned a Master of Laws degree (LLM) in 1954 from the University of Michigan Law School, where he specialized in International Law and Public Administration.
+After he obtained his law degree and passed the Philippine bar exams in 1952, Macaraig left for the United States and earned a Master of Laws degree (LLM) in 1954 from the University of Michigan Law School, where he specialized in international law and public administration.